cloud-gov/cg-site/content/docs/apps/production-ready.md

 Your application should be able to be deployed without any downtime.
 Be aware there are known issues if your application automatically does database migrations when deploying.

 #### How
-* Use the [autopilot](https://github.com/concourse/autopilot) Cloud Foundry CLI plugin.
-You can also use the native [v3-zdt](https://docs.cloudfoundry.org/devguide/deploy-apps/rolling-deploy.html) commands, but note that these are in Beta and the commands may change in future.
+* Use the native [Rolling App Deployments](https://docs.cloudfoundry.org/devguide/deploy-apps/rolling-deploy.html).
+This is preferable to the unmaintained [autopilot](https://github.com/contraband/autopilot) Cloud Foundry CLI plugin.

 ### Automated deployments
 To reduce the risk associated with manual deployments, consider automating the process to make it repeatable.